 Camping at Haukland Beach and Uttakleiv Beach

 Wild camping at Haukland Beach: camping is not forbidden at the large, free car park over Haukland Beach, in fact it’s a good spot to spend a night in a camper.
-This car park is divided into two sections: there is a height limit barrier at the lower part of the car park (just at the beach edge), however the part nearer road has no barriers.
+This car park is divided into two sections: there is a height limit barrier at the lower part of the car park (just at the beach edge), however the bigger part near road has no barriers.
 The grassy area between car park and beach is flat and suitable for tents.
-One thing to note, however, is that there are no toilets (except summer) and the area is pretty much an open space with couple of houses built nearby.
+One thing to note, however, is that there are no toilets (except summer) and the area is pretty much an open space with couple of houses nearby.

 - chemical toilet disposal point 75 NOK